COALAIP/specs/coala-ip/README.md

    digitally handling licensing of intellectual property on immutable ledgers
 1. Building a community to find and define a minimally-viable set of data for licensing intellectual property
-1. Defining a free and open messaging/communication protocol for license-transactions
+1. Defining a free and open messaging/communication protocol for licensing transactions

 ## Introduction